DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_agent/dxcagentfinance/governance.md

 - **Bank reconciliation Worksheet**
     - The agent buttons are only enabled for users where the specific agents are enabled.
     - A Prompt option is available to limit what bank statement records can be used in the matching, for example 'Only match where amount is less than 1500'.

+> Note: "New transaction" are the actions that create a new bank transaction: Generate voucher, Generate customer payment, Settle customer invoice and Generate vendor payment.

 ### Level 2: Human Review